BryanWilhite/dotnet-core/dotnet-web-mvc-angular-forms/README.md

 </li>
 ```

 Finally, the `router.navigate` commands in the form components have to be updated to recognize these new routes.
-See [the relevant git commit](https://github.com/BryanWilhite/dotnet-core/commit/a92e80828dae278ec3eb8157e14a451e24bad49d) for details.
+See [the relevant GitHub commit](https://github.com/BryanWilhite/dotnet-core/commit/a92e80828dae278ec3eb8157e14a451e24bad49d) for details.

 ### replacing `FormBuilder`, `FormGroup`, `FormArray` and form HTML markup with `FormlyFieldConfig`